 Here is a recent publication that comes to further support my conclusion: Antisecretive and Antitumor Activity of Abiraterone Acetate in Human Adrenocortical Cancer: A Preclinical Study http://press.endocrine.org/doi/pdf/10.1210/jc.2016-2414 Of note is that the IC50 value of 63 nM fell within the range of the reported Cmax plasma drug concentrations at steady-state when AA was administered to CRPC patients at a daily dose of 1000 mg (226 178 ng/ml; corresponding to a range from 19 to 157 nM).

-Note that in the above paper, the antitumor effect of AA was attributed to PgR signaling, via negative modulation of the Wnt/-catenin pathway, could contribute to AA inhibition of cell viability in ACC.
-Although this is a different mechanism that apparently doesn’t have anything to do with the impact of AA on hormone production, I personally believe that it should be somehow connected with that even if not apparent from the experiments.
-In the end the used AA not because they expected to have anti cancer effects but to study the hormone production inhibition in ACC.
+Note that in the above paper, the antitumor effect of Abiraterone Acetate was attributed to PgR signaling, via negative modulation of the Wnt/-catenin pathway, could contribute to Abiraterone Acetate inhibition of cell viability in ACC.
+Although this is a different mechanism that apparently doesn’t have anything to do with the impact of Abiraterone Acetate on hormone production, I personally believe that it should be somehow connected with that even if not apparent from the experiments.
+In the end they used Abiraterone Acetate not because they expected to have anti cancer effects but in order to study the hormone production inhibition in ACC.

-Beyond this, there are many more publications indicating anti-ACC activity of the hormone inhibitors such as Etomidate, Ketokonazole and off course Mitotane and the new ATR-101.
+Beyond this, there are many more publications indicating anti-ACC activity of the hormone inhibitors such as Etomidate, Ketokonazole and off course Mitotane and the new ATR-101 (many of which have been addressed on this page).

 Recent (end 2015) study showing that Mitotane is not associated with improved recurrence-free or overall survival in ACC cases